 There are relatively high costs associated with the purchase of property in Italy but they are not hidden by us.
-Broadly, they include agent’s fees averaging 3% of the purchase price, a survey and land registry search costing around 2%, notary fees in the region of 1.5% (depending on the declared value for tax purposes) and tax + land registry fees around 4% of the declared value.
-This tax rate is for residents buying their first house.
-For others, or for certain luxury properties, the rate is much higher but on the other hand the declared value of a property can be relatively low.
+Broadly, they include agent’s fees of up to 3% and a survey and land registry search of about 2% of the actual purchase price.
+Note that Italian sales tax (IVA), currently 22%, is payable on all professional fees.
+In addition there are Notary fees in the region of 1.5% (depending on the declared value for tax purposes) and tax + land registry fees totalling about 10% of the declared value.
+This tax rate is for non-residents of Italy buying a property.
+The declared value of a property, for tax puposes, is often considerably lower than the purchase price.

 And local taxes etc after I have bought?

-There are two unavoidable taxes which you will have to pay as a property owner: the first one is a straight property tax payable annually known as ICI (Imposta Comunale sugli Immobili) and based on the cadastral value of the property.
-The second is a payment for the collection of rubbish (Sistema Ambiente) by the local authorities and based on the size of the property.
+There are two unavoidable taxes which you will have to pay as a property owner: the first one is a straight property tax payable annually known as IMU and based on the cadastral value of the property.
+The second is a payment for the collection of rubbish (Sistema Ambiente) by the local authorities and based on the square metres of the property.
 You will be responsible for arranging payment.
-ICI should be calculated for you each year by an accountants and paid by bank transfer.
-Villatua will be glad to introduce you to their own accountants if you wish.
-The routine payments for System Ambiente and your utilities can be paid by direct debit through your local bank, or you can instruct a property management agency to handle such matters for you when you are away.
+IMU should be calculated for you each year by a geometra or accountant (commercialista) and can usually be paid by bank transfer.
+Villatua will be glad to introduce you to our accountants, if you wish.
+The routine payments for Sistema Ambiente and your utilities can usually be paid by direct debit through your local bank, or you can instruct a property management agency to handle such matters.
+Again we can recommend a Property Management Agent.

 Will I find a large farmhouse to restore in good structural condition with lots of land, outbuildings, views, possibility of income, services connected, secluded but not isolated, within walking distance of a village, less than an hour to the airport etc for a low price?

-This is the typical “wish list” which describes a very elusive property.
+This is the typical “wish list” which describes a very elusive property - and getting ever more elusive!
 Getting to know the market and what values currently apply to various types of property is the key to judging what to buy.
 Villatua’s portfolio on the website is divided into clear price bands and these are intended to give you a good indication of what you are likely to get for your money.

 How much does restoration work cost?

-In recent years we have observed costs of around €1,500 per square metre for restoration works in normal situations.
-In our experience budgets for complete rebuilds should not be less than €2,000 per sqare metre.
+In recent years we have observed costs of around €1,500 per square metre for high quality restoration works of traditional Tuscan pproperties.
+In our experience budgets for complete rebuilds should not be less than €2,000 per square metre.
 Costs vary from area to area and competitive quotes are crucial for major works.
-In addition quality levels for essential items such as tiling, widows, doors, bathroom and kitchen fittings vary widely and need to be researched carefully to avoid costs running out of control.
+In addition quality levels for essential items such as tiling, windows, doors, bathroom and kitchen fittings vary widely and need to be researched carefully to avoid costs running out of control.

 Can you help me with restoration?

 Yes, we have been assisting people with restoration and improvements for more than 15 years (longer than most of our local competitors) and have many satisfied customers.
-We are happy to assist in projects for properties we have not sold and, again, have done so in many situations.
-Please email firstname.lastname@example.org for further details.
+We are happy to assist in projects for properties so please email jenny @villatua.com for further details.

 I like one of your barns but there’s no planning permission in place.
 You say I can convert it into a house but how do I know I’ll get planning permission?

 Each area has different planning regulations.
-We normally check beforehand with each individual comune (local authority) to ascertain what can and can’t be done, and often plans will have been prepared in anticipation.
-A common practice is to draw up the preliminario di vendita on the basis that permission will be obtained before the rogito (final contract), with a “get-out” clause in the case the plans are turned down.
+You would need to get a geometra to check with the individual Comune (local authority) to ascertain what can and can’t be done.
+A common practice is to draw up the preliminare di vendita on the basis that permission will be obtained before the l' atto notarile (final contract), with a “get-out” clause in the case the plans are turned down.